cgranell/apps-treatment-mental-disorders/README.md

 ## Reproduce locally

 Open the main analysis file `analysis.Rmd` with RStudio.
 Then select "Knit > Knit to HTML" to render the document.
-If you have errors rendering the whole PDF, try running each chunk to locate the problem.
+If you have errors rendering it, try running each chunk to locate the problem.

-The document does not include code to install required packages.
+The Markdown document does not include code to install required packages.
 Run the code in the file `install.R` to install all dependencies.

 ## Reproduce locally with Docker